-Amortized cost: Assets that are held for collection of contractual cosh flows where those cash flows represent solely payments of principal and interest are measured at amortized cost. interest income from those financial assets is included in finance income using the effective interest rate method (EIR).
+Amortized cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortized cost.
+Interest income from those financial assets is included in finance income using the effective interest rate method (EIR).

-Fair value through other comprehensive income [FVOCI]: Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent Fair value through state? comprehensive income involute assets that are held for collection or contractual cash flows and for setting the financial assets, where the assets cash flows represent solely payments of principal and interest, are measured at fair value through other comprehensive income (FYOCI).
+Fair value through other comprehensive income (FVOCI): Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are measured at fair value through other comprehensive income (FVOCI).
 Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognized in Statement of Profit and Loss.
-When the financial asset is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified from equity to Statement of Profit and Loss and recognized in other gains? (losses), interest income from these financial assets is included in other income using the effective interest rate method.
+When the financial asset is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified from equity to Statement of Profit and Loss and recognized in other gains/ (losses).
+Interest income from these financial assets is included in other income using the effective interest rate method.

-Fair value through profit or loss [FYTPL]: Assets that do not meet the criteria for amortized cost or FVOCI are measured at fair value through profit or loss, interest income from these financial
+Fair value through profit or loss [FVTPL]: Assets that do not meet the criteria for amortized cost or FVOCI are measured at fair value through profit or loss.
+Interest income from these financial assets is included in other income.